Elliot-ZM/face-recogn/README.md

 python3 collect_face.py --mode webcam --interval 15 --total-image 30 --save-path datasets/users

 ```
 With this command, you need to type user name.
-After it, just press *`'esc'`* to close the webcam.[don't click the [x] button on webcam frame. this will crash the system from opencv]
+After it, just press *`'esc'`* to close the webcam.
+**Beware** Don't click the [x] button on webcam frame.
+This will crash the system from opencv.
 **NOTE** : This user name will create a folder for training stage.

 ```bash